A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Numerical experiments for the FHN model

 For a deeper investigation of the neuronal spiking dynamics, we consider the spectral density of the $V$-component, which takes into account its autocovariance, and thus the dependence of the membrane voltage on previous epochs.
 It is given by

-where $\mathcal{F}$ denotes the Fourier transformation, $r_V$ the autocovariance function of the stochastic process $(V(t))_{t \in [0,T]}$ and the frequency $\nu$ can be interpreted as the number of oscillations in one time unit.
+where $\mathcal{F}$ denotes the Fourier transformation, $r_V$ the autocovariance function of $(V(t))_{t \in [0,T]}$ and the frequency $\nu$ can be interpreted as the number of oscillations in one time unit.
 We estimate the spectral density $S_V(\nu)$ with a smoothed periodogram estimator, see, e.g., \cite{Buckwar2019,Quinn2014}, based on paths generated over the time interval $[0,10^3]$.
 We use the R-function \texttt{spectrum} and set the required smoothing parameter to \texttt{span}$=0.3T$.

 The estimated spectral densities obtained under different values of $\gamma$ and different choices of the time step $\Delta$ are reported in Figure \ref{fig:specDens}.
 As desired, for a fixed $\gamma$, all spectral densities estimated from the paths generated under the splitting schemes are almost overlapping as $\Delta$ increases.
 In contrast, the frequency $\nu$ estimated under the Euler-Maruyama type methods decreases as $\Delta$ increases, and the height of the peaks, carrying information about the amplitude of the neuronal oscillations, increases with $\Delta$.
-Their performance deteriorates as $\gamma$ increases, the truncated methods yielding better results than the tamed methods.
+Their performance deteriorates as $\gamma$ increases, the TrEM and DTrEM methods yielding better results than the TEM method.
+For the considered values of $\Delta$, the spectral densities based on the PTrEM method cannot be derived, because this method produces ``NaN'' values.
+This is indicated by the horizontal lines in the bottom left panels.
 Note also that the estimated frequencies are in agreement with those deduced from Figure \ref{fig:paths}.

-Moreover, all Euler-Maruyama type methods perform even worse in terms of second moment (amplitude) preservation when the parameter $\epsilon$ is increased, while the splitting methods preserve the qualitative behaviour of the model.
-This is illustrated in Figure~\ref{fig:phase}, where we increase $\epsilon$ to~ $1$, fix $\gamma=20$ and report phase portraits of the system obtained under the different numerical methods for $\Delta=2\cdot10^{-4}$ and $\Delta=2\cdot10^{-2}$.
+Moreover, the Euler-Maruyama type methods perform even worse in terms of second moment (amplitude) preservation when the parameter $\epsilon$ is increased, while the splitting methods preserve the qualitative behaviour of the model.
+This is illustrated in Figure~\ref{fig:phase}, where we increase $\epsilon$ to $1$ (the quantity $\Delta^*$ introduced for the PTrEM method in Section \ref{sec:7:1} thus equals $1$), fix $\gamma=20$ and report phase portraits of the system obtained under the different numerical methods for $\Delta=2\cdot10^{-4}$ and $\Delta=2\cdot10^{-2}$.
 Again, the splitting methods preserve the behaviour of the process $(X(t))_{t \in [0,T]}$ as $\Delta$ increases, while the Euler-Maruyama type methods produce larger orbits, overshooting the second moment of the process.